cloudmesh/client/docs/source/old.rst

                 NAME                   server name

             Options:
-                --addr=<address>       give the public ip of the server --cloud=<CloudName>    give a cloud to work on, if not given, selected or default cloud will be used
+                --ip=IP                give the public ip of the server --cloud=CLOUD    give a cloud to work on, if not given, selected or default cloud will be used
-                --count=<count>        give the number of servers to start --detail               for table print format, a brief version is used as default, use this flag to print detailed table
+                --count=COUNT        give the number of servers to start --detail               for table print format, a brief version is used as default, use this flag to print detailed table
-                --flavor=<flavorName>  give the name of the flavor --flavorid=<flavorId>  give the id of the flavor --group=<group>        give the group name of server --id=<id>              give the server id
-                --image=<imgName>      give the name of the image --imageid=<imgId>      give the id of the image --key=<key>            spicfy a private key to use, input a string which is the full path to the key file --ln=<LoginName>       give the login name of the server that you want to login
+                --flavor=FLAVOR_OR_ID  give the name or id of the flavor --group=GROUP          give the group name of server --image=IMAGE_OR_ID    give the name or id of the image --key=KEY              spicfy a key to use, input a string which is the full path to the public key file --user=USER            give the user name of the server that you want to use to login
-                --name=<vmname>        give the name of the virtual machine --names=<hostlist>     give the VM name, but in a hostlist style, which is very convenient when you need a range of VMs e.g. sample[1-3] => ['sample1', 'sample2', 'sample3']
-                                       sample[1-3,18] => ['sample1', 'sample2', 'sample3', 'sample18']
-                --prefix=<prefix>      give the prefix of the server, standand server name is in the form of prefix_index, e.g. abc_9 --force                delete vms without user's confirmation
+                --name=NAME            give the name of the virtual machine --force                delete vms without user's confirmation

             Description:
                 commands used to start or delete servers of a cloud